kene111/DeepMirrorTask/README.md

 detectron2 -> detectron2-> modelling -> meta_arch -> rcnn.py

 3) To run notebook without adding noise, comment out the noise adding logic in rcnn.py file.
 Save, restart and re-run the notebook.

+##### Note: Addition of the local detectron2 folder and dataset used to the repo could not be done due to how large they were, hence stored on google drive.